Destaq/language-learning-dashboard/README.md

    You should also consider putting in the config secret key in the `.env` file and reading from there rather than having it be hardcoded in the code.

-   Then, we need to run the `flask db migrate` command in the `server` folder to link the database to the Python migrations and code.
+   Then, we need to run the `flask db upgrade` command in the `server` folder to link the database to the Python migrations and code.

 6. Almost done, let's just create some initial database values.
 In the `server` folder, run the following command: `python3 scripts/json_postgres_loader.py` (this sets up the chengyu database).
 7. Moving onto the frontend: navigate to the `client` folder and run the following command in your terminal: `npm install`.
 We now have all our dependencies installed.
 Take care with messing with the `package.json` package versions, there are some dependency clashes with later versions that can't be really resolved.